delton137/Machine-Learning-Energetic-Molecules-Notebooks/README.md

 notebooks are in "/notebooks/" and relevant data is in "/datasets/"

+If you use any of the code here, please cite our work.

 Property data is publicly available and was taken from :

 Huang, L. & Massa, L. Applications of energetic materials by a theoretical method (discover energetic materials by a theoretical method). *Int.
 J. Ener.
 Mat.
 Chem.
 Prop.* **12**, 197–262 (2013)